-Citywide, annual average levels of four key pollutants have gone down between the first year of monitoring, 2009, and the most recent year of data, 2022.
+Citywide, annual average levels of four key pollutants have gone down between the first year of monitoring, 2009, and the most recent year of data, 2023.
+During late spring and summer 2023, wildfire smoke from Canada caused an increase in measurements of fine particles (PM2.5), including Black Carbon (BC).
+However, the 2023 levels of these pollutants still represent a decrease from levels when monitoring began in 2009.

-Fine particles (PM2.5) -46%
+- Fine particles -29%

-Nitrogen Dioxide (NO2) -41%
+- Nitrogen Dioxide (NO2) -38%

-Nitric Oxide (NO) -58%
+- Nitric Oxide (NO) -60%

-Sulfur Dioxide (SO2) -97%
+- Sulfur Dioxide (SO2) -98%

 Air quality improved significantly after local regulations required building owners to convert to cleaner heating oils by 2015.
 These heating oils were a major source of SO2 in New York City.
-In 2022, only eight of our 90 sites detected any SO2, and the levels at those sites were similar to SO2 levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.
+In 2023, only one of our 84 sites detected any SO2, and the level at that site was similar to SO2 levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.

-Ozone (O3) levels were higher in 2022 than any previous year of NYCCAS monitoring.
-Ozone is produced when there are oxides of nitrogen (NO $X$ ) and volatile organic carbon emissions in the presence of sunlight and heat, which is why we see higher levels in the summer.
-Summer 2022 was one of the hottest and driest in recorded history, likely causing higher O3 levels.
+Ozone (O3) levels were higher in 2023 than any previous year of NYCCAS monitoring.
+Ozone is produced when there are oxides of nitrogen (NOx) and volatile organic carbon emissions in the presence of sunlight and heat, which is why we see higher levels in the summer.
+Summer 2023 was one of the hottest in recorded history, likely causing higher O3 levels.